eileenthg/whatsapp-mockup/README.md

 # whatsapp-mockup
 Java mockup of the WhatsApp interface using Model-View-Controller (MVC) paradigm.
+Included here is a part of the program that deals with direct messages and group messages.
+Other functions are handled by other group members.

 Made for final project in Object-Oriented Software Engineering degree course.